private first dance lessons and wedding dance lessons in london

 The Waltz

-The Waltz is considered as the top of all Ballroom dances and its basic steps are the foundation for other ballroom type dancing.
+The Waltz is considered the top of all Ballroom dances, and its basic steps are the foundation for other ballroom-type dancing.

 Waltz teaches balance, correct posture and rise and fall, and eventually good dance style.
 Popular Waltz songs: